-Twenty-two of the units are partially or entirely open for the public.
+Twenty-three of the units are partially or entirely open for the public.
 Each unit has various public access and recreational uses.
 Check the unit's brochure or specific boundaries, rules, and regulations.
 Seven of the units have access from parking areas and hiking trails (Rio Vista, Pine Creek, Capay, Ord Bend, Sul Norte, Drumheller, and Packer).
+One unit (Bogg's Bend) has access via a parking area on adjacent California Department of Fish and Wildlife property.
 During the spring (March, April, and May), riparian areas can be abundant with migratory songbirds.
-Nineteen of the units are open for hunting.
+Twenty-one of the units are open for hunting.
 The Packer Unit has an access point for bank fishing and small boat access to Packer Lake.

 Learn More About Visitor Opportunities on the Complex: